HEMP stands for Heritage Empowerment Marketplace Prosperity. It is a bold capital campaign to support the following three projects:

-Integrating learning programs and community events into the development of Pan Asian Center.
+Integrating learning programs, community spaces, and events into the development of Pan Asian Center.

-The development of a museum featuring historical and modern-day Hmong accomplishments that honors the past and inspires the future.
+The development of a museum inside Maplewood Mall featuring historical and modern-day Hmong history and accomplishments that honors the past and inspires the future.
+We are currently seeking stories, artifacts, artwork, exhibits and milestone achievements to be featured in the museum.
+We are especially interested in collaborating with m

 Eastward expansion brings commerce and culture to Maplewood